 Beaches of Distinction

-Located at the state’s northern edge on Amelia Island, American Beach was once more than 200 acres of beachfront resort and a local community and nationally renowned vacation spot for African Americans during the days of legally enforced racial segregation.
+On the state’s northern edge on Amelia Island, American Beach was once a 200-acre beachfront resort, a nationally renowned vacation spot for African Americans during the days of legally enforced racial segregation.

 Once a common practice in America, beaches, like many other parts of society, were racially segregated.
 Local governments across the United States enacted policies and practices that kept African Americans from setting foot on public beaches.
 Those same local officials also ignored pleas from Black community leaders for segregated Black beaches, and when they did find recreational areas for Black beachgoers, they often selected remote and hazardous locations.